S1E30. The Brian Kanewischer Interview.

 Add to that the “Coach of the Year” title for Brian and that season will live in Brian’s memory for a long, long time.

-However, with his 3 year contract due to expire, Brian surprised many people by deciding to return to Scotland as Head Coach of the Ayr Raiders.
+With his contract due to expire, Brian Kanewischer surprised many people by returning to Scotland to coach the Ayr Raiders.

-Then it was a brief stop over at the the Oxford City Stars before signing on to coach the Swindon Wild Cats for a season.
+After a brief stop over at Oxford he signed on to coach the Swindon Wild Cats for a season.

 Thanks for all the memories Brian.